nfdi4objects/n4o-graph-importer/README.md

   - `./stage/collection/$ID` for collections with collection id `$ID`
   - `./stage/terminology/$ID` for terminologies with BARTOC id `$ID`
 - `./data` a directory read RDF data from (not required if running from sources)

-See n4o-graph for full documentation of system architecture with all components.

 ### Import terminologies